elewa-academy/General-Resources/docs_src/application-design/security.md

 Most of these are humans making mistakes or even intentionally sabotaging your system.

 Take away:
-* The algorithmic/computer side of netowrk security is really quite solid.
+* The algorithmic/computer side of security is very solid.
+* The Systems side is pretty good.
 * The human side is pretty weak.
 ___
 ### [Security in Node.js/NPM](https://www.bithound.io/npm-package-security)